Home » Business Email Etiquette Articles » Business Email Inquiries: To Whom It May Concern?

 Just One More Click

-The thing is, when it comes to our business email, we need to exude attention to detail.
+When it comes to our business email, we need to exude attention to detail.
 So naturally, therefore, making an effort to contact folks by name (with appropriate formality) is a no-brainer.
 That’s what is called a personal touch.

 Neither does “Hi, Team.”
 No team, just me.